Altisource Asset Management (NYSEAMERICAN:AAMC) Coverage Initiated by Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a report released on Sunday morning.
+StockNews.com started coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a report issued on Wednesday.
 The brokerage issued a hold rating on the asset manager’s stock.

-Several large investors have recently bought and sold shares of AAMC.
-Accretive Wealth Partners LLC acquired a new position in Altisource Asset Management in the first quarter valued at $182,000.
-Laurel Wealth Advisors Inc. acquired a new position in Altisource Asset Management in the first quarter valued at $430,000.
-Finally, Biltmore Family Office LLC acquired a new stake in shares of Altisource Asset Management during the first quarter worth about $507,000.
-Institutional investors and hedge funds own 15.87% of the company’s stock.
+A number of hedge funds have recently made changes to their positions in AAMC.
+Accretive Wealth Partners LLC acquired a new position in shares of Altisource Asset Management in the 1st quarter worth approximately $182,000.
+Laurel Wealth Advisors Inc. acquired a new stake in Altisource Asset Management during the 1st quarter worth about $430,000.
+Finally, Biltmore Family Office LLC bought a new position in shares of Altisource Asset Management in the 1st quarter worth about $507,000.
+15.87% of the stock is owned by institutional investors and hedge funds.

 Altisource Asset Management Corporation is an alternative lending company that provides liquidity and capital to under-served market and portfolio management and corporate governance services to institutional investors in the United States.
 The company offers its services under an asset management agreement to Altisource Residential Corporation, which acquires and manages single-family rental properties for working class families.